mydatastory-dev/projects/_precision_health/interview_questions.md

 Are you doing any hierarchical (multi-level) analysis?

-Does your research involve the study of interactional effects between levels?
+Does your research involve the investigation of interactional effects between levels?

 How large are your datasets?